deepsea-inria/tapopc/book/13-data-parallelism.markdown

 ::::: {#ex-tabulation-complexity-function .example}

 **Example:** Tabulation with complexity function

+Here, we return to our [matrix-multiplication example](#ex-dense-matrix-multiply).
+This time, however, we use a tabulation to materialize the result vector `r`, whereas in the original example we used destination passing style.
+Because the application of the generator function, in this case, the dot product, takes linear work, the complexity function `compl_fct` reports linear complexity for each iteration of the tabulation.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.cpp}
 parray<double> dmdvmult2(double* mtx, double* vec, double* dest, size_type n) {